 More Scrumptious Vegan Recipes

-I’ve got so many great vegan recipes you can share at your next backyard BBQ.
-From side dishes to mains, pick the flavors that you want and get cookin’:
+I’ve got so many great vegan salads and side dishes you can share at your next backyard BBQ.
+Just pick the flavors that you want and get choppin’:

-Don’t forget to make this vegan potato salad and let me know in the comments how it turned out!
+If you make this vegan potato salad, please let me know in the comments how it turned out!

 Fresh Vegan Potato Salad